Finland - Country Commercial Guide

 Overview

-In 2019, healthcare expenditures in Finland amounted to 9.2 percent of GDP ($25.12 billion).
-The biggest growth was in outpatient care medicine +10.1 percent, primary care +4.5 percent and in long-term and homecare for elderly and disabled +4.2 percent.
+In 2020, healthcare expenditures in Finland amounted to 9.6 percent of GDP ($26.15 billion).
+The biggest growth was in non-psychiatric specialized outpatient care (+16.8 percent), and in primary outpatient care (+12.1 percent).
 Universal health insurance coverage is accessible for all citizens and permanent residents in the country, with a range of comprehensive health services delivered primarily by publicly owned and operated providers.
-In 2019, approximately 76.8 percent of services and programs within the system were funded through public expenditure.
-Private financing accounted for 23.2 percent.
+In 2020, approximately 78.1 percent of services and programs within the system were funded through public expenditure.
+Private financing accounted for 21.9 percent.
 The majority of Finnish hospitals are public.
 Private hospitals provide approximately five percent of hospital care in Finland.
 Private healthcare, excluding occupational services to prevent work-related illnesses and accidents, accounts for about six percent of total healthcare expenditure.

-Finland is the 2nd most advanced digital economy in the EU according to DESI 2021 – The Digital Economy and Societal Index - and this also extends to healthcare.
+Finland is the most advanced digital economy in the EU according to DESI 2022 – The Digital Economy and Societal Index - and this also extends to healthcare.
 National health registries have been held in databases since the 1960s.
 Today, the national digital patient data repository covers both the public and private healthcare sectors.
-All Finns have online access to their health records and their e-prescription history, which makes Finnish health data unique in terms of breath and depth.
+All Finns have online access to their health records and their e-prescription history, which makes Finnish health data unique in terms of breadth and depth.
 The healthcare system has also accumulated blood and tissue samples in biobanks for many years.
-From the research point of view, the Finnish legislation on biobank operations is highly progressive, and it is being further revised and improved in a research-friendly manner.
+From the research point of view, the Finnish legislation on biobank operations is highly progressive and is being further revised and improved in a research-friendly manner.
 The FinnGen Research Project has been active since 2017.
-It is funded by Business Finland and thirteen international pharmaceutical companies including a number of U.S.-headquartered companies.
+It is funded by Business Finland and thirteen international pharmaceutical companies, including a number of U.S.-headquartered companies.
 This project has four main aims: to produce medical innovations by combining health registry and genome data; to support Finland in becoming a pioneer in biomedicine and personalized healthcare; to create a cooperation model between the public sector and the healthcare industry; and to provide early access to new personalized treatments and health innovations for all Finns.
-In March 2019 the Finnish Parliament accepted the Act on the Secondary Use of Health and Social Data, which will facilitate easier and more efficient use of valuable material for research and development activities, for both domestic and foreign companies.
+The funding is guaranteed until 2023.
+In March 2019, the Finnish Parliament accepted the Act on the Secondary Use of Health and Social Data, which will facilitate easier and more efficient use of valuable material for research and development activities, for both domestic and foreign companies.

 Finnish health technology is globally renowned.
 Finland is one of the few countries in the world that exports more health technology than it imports.
-The United States was the most important destination for export in 2019 getting 38.5 percent of the total value.
-The value of Finland’s exports of health technology products rose to $2.74 billion in 2019, an increase of 5.7 percent over 2019.
-Imports of health technology products rose 4 percent to $1.48 billion.
+The value of Finland’s exports of health technology products rose to $2.84 billion in 2022, an increase of six percent over 2021.
+Imports of health technology products were $1.57 billion.
+The United States was the most important destination for export in 2022 with $918 million of the total sales.
+The second largest export market was China, with $225 million.

-The responsibility for organizing health, social and rescue services will be transferred from municipalities to wellbeing services counties from the beginning of 2023.
-Municipalities will remain responsible for promoting the health and wellbeing of their residents.
+The responsibility for organizing health, social, and rescue services was transferred from municipalities to well-being services counties from the beginning of 2023.
+Municipalities will remain responsible for promoting the health and well-being of their residents.
 The public sector will remain the organizer and primary provider of services.
-Private sector actors and the third sector will supplement public health and social services.
-Five collaborative areas for healthcare and social welfare will be created to secure specialized services.
+Private sector actors and the third sector healthcare and social welfare organizations play a major role in the provision of services that supplement public services.
+Five collaborative healthcare and social welfare areas will be created to secure specialized services.
 People will continue to be allowed to use health and social services across regional boundaries.

 Leading Sub-Sectors